wagov/WASOCWorkbooks/README.md

 ## Step-4: Name it and Save it
 When you applied the code change, the new Workbook will display.
-Finish up by click the Save (diskette) icon, give the Workbook a unique name.
+Finialise changes by clicking the Save (diskette) icon, and give the Workbook a unique name.

 ![image](https://github.com/wagov/WASOCWorkbooks/assets/43643214/4f21bd14-cd84-4c90-994e-62ffadc70555)

 <br>

-Note: the **Subscription** and **Resource group** must be the **same** with your Microsoft Sentinel instance **location**, to be accessible from Workbooks Gallery inside Sentinel.
+Note: the **Subscription** and **Resource group** must be the **same** with your Microsoft Sentinel instance **location**, to be accessible from Workbooks Gallery in Sentinel.

 ![image](https://github.com/wagov/WASOCWorkbooks/assets/43643214/2c16665d-792a-47ed-82b3-9c0157f20217)